jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 ```
 We never call this method in the production code.
 But computing partial derviative can be tedious and error prone.
 We use this method to verify a partial derviative implementation during the development time.

+#### Mini-batch gradient descent

+When computing the cost function, we add all the errors for the processed training data.
+We can process all the training data at once but this can take too much time for just one update.
+On the contrray, we can perform stochastic gradient descent which make one W update per training sample.
+Nevertheless, the gradient descent will follow a zigzag pattern rather than following the contour of the cost function.
+For steep gradient area, this can be a problem.
+Also it may takes longer to reach the minima.
+A good compromise is to process a batch of N samples at a time.
+This can be a tunable hyper-parameter but usually not very critical and may start with 64 subject to the memory consumptions.

+$$
+J = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
+$$

 ### Backpropagation
 To compute the partial derviatives, $$ \frac{\partial J}{\partial W_i} $$, we can start from each node in the left most layer and propagate the gradient until it reach the right most layer.
 Then we move to the next layer and start the process again.
 For a deep network, this is very inefficient.
 To compute the partial gradient efficiently, we perform a foward pass and a backprogagation.